Contact Us for support on (800) 668 1238

 3. How do I store my snow blower in the off-season?

-Following these steps for proper Cub Cadet® snow blower storage will help ensure you have a well-functioning machine next winter.
+Following the recommended Cub Cadet® snow blower storage steps can help protect your machine for reliable operation next winter.

 The off-season storage instructions for single-stage snow blowers vary slightly from two- and three-stage snow blowers, so we have broken the instructions into two sections.